-- If you don’t have the capacity to repay or borrow to repay your loan, consider how you will repay the larger amount over the next 3 years: While CFIB believes it is still deeply unfair that businesses will lose the forgivable portion of the loan if not repaid by early next year, the government did make other changes.
-If you haven’t repaid the balance by January 18, you will lose the forgivable portion, but the balance can be repaid over 3 years (to the end of 2026) subject to interest of 5% per annum.
-In addition, businesses will only be required to pay monthly interest payments and can pay the principal amount just before the term loan repayment deadline of December 31, 2026.
+If you didn’t have the capacity to repay or borrow to repay your loan, consider how you will repay the larger amount on or before December 31, 2026: If you didn’t receive the extension to March 28, 2024 from your bank, you have lost the forgivable portion, but your CEBA will convert to a term loan with a that can be repaid over 3 years (to the end of 2026).
+In addition, businesses will only be required to pay monthly 5% interest payments on the full outstanding balance of your CEBA (including the forgivable portion) and can pay the principal amount just before the term loan repayment deadline of December 31, 2026.

 UPDATE & RECOMMENDATIONS FROM CFIB PRESIDENT RE: RECENT CEBA CHANGES